b-kwizera/alu-higher_level_programming/SQL_more_queries/README.md

-12-no_genre.sql: lists tv shows without any genre linked, sorted by title 13-count_shows_by_genre.sql: lists genres and number of linked shows, sorted descending 14-my_genres.sql: lists all genres of the show 'Dexter' sorted alphabetically
+12-no_genre.sql: lists tv shows without any genre linked, sorted by title 13-count_shows_by_genre.sql: lists genres and number of linked shows, sorted descending 14-my_genres.sql: lists all genres of the show 'Dexter' sorted alphabetically 15-comedy_only.sql: lists all shows with the genre Comedy sorted by title